Eat, drink, and be merry! Such is the saying during the holidays. So why not say it with this whimsical chalk art I’m sharing below.

 I used Graphite (Chalk Paint by Annie Sloan) and painted right over the glass to create the chalkboard.

-That’s my favorite for chalkboards. (even though, technically, it’s not a “chalkboard” paint)
+That’s my favorite for chalkboards.
+It works surprisingly well for that. (even though, technically, it’s not a “chalkboard” paint)

 Here’s where it used to be…

-I’ve since painted this wall and have something new planned in here.
+I’ve since painted this wall and have something else in here.

 I thought it was time to change that chalk art.
 It’s been on there for a few years now!